-Use the Mobile-friendly test tool by Google to check Mobile-friendliness and mobile-usability errors of a given page.
+Use the Mobile-friendly test tool by Google to check the Mobile-friendliness and mobile-usability errors of a given page.
 I use this tool all the time to check the Googlebot rendered HTML of a page.
 If you want to bulk test the Mobile-Friendliness of several tools, check out TechnicalSEO.com’s Mobile-Friendly Test (Bulk Testing Tool).

 PageSpeed Insights (Free)

 The PageSpeed Insights tools let you test the web page performance of any given page including checking Core Web Vitals (Field and Lab data of a given page).
 The PageSpeed insights also integrate the Lighthouse Core Web Vitals lab data of a given page.
-If you want to easily compare performance metrics of your pages against each other or your competitors using Google PageSpeed Insights, check out PageSpeed Compare.
+If you want to easily compare the performance metrics of your pages against each other or your competitors using Google PageSpeed Insights, check out PageSpeed Compare.

 Measure from Web.dev (Free)